Mexico–United States border: Geography

 According to the International Boundary and Water Commission, the continental border then follows the middle of the Rio Grande—according to the 1848 Treaty of Guadalupe Hidalgo between the two nations, "along the deepest channel" (also known as the thalweg)—a distance of 2,020. km to its mouth at the Gulf of Mexico.
 The Rio Grande frequently meanders along the Texas–Mexico border.
-As a result, the United States and Mexico have a treaty by which the Rio Grande is maintained as the border, with new cut-offs and islands being transferred to the other nation as necessary.
-The Boundary Treaty of 1970 between Mexico and the United States settled all outstanding boundary disputes and uncertainties related to the Rio Grande border.
+As a result, the U.S. and Mexico have a treaty by which the Rio Grande is maintained as the border, with new cut-offs and islands being transferred to the other nation as necessary.
+The Boundary Treaty of 1970 between Mexico and the U.S. settled all outstanding boundary disputes and uncertainties related to the Rio Grande border.

 The U.S. states along the border, from west to east, are California, Arizona, New Mexico, and Texas.
 The Mexican states along the border are Baja California, Sonora, Chihuahua, Coahuila, Nuevo León, and Tamaulipas.
 Among the U.S. states, Texas has the longest stretch of the border with Mexico, while California has the shortest.
-Among the states in Mexico, Chihuahua has the longest border with the United States, while Nuevo León has the shortest.
+Among the states in Mexico, Chihuahua has the longest border with the U.S., while Nuevo León has the shortest.
 Along the border are 23 U.S. counties and 39 Mexican municipalities.

 History

-Prior to the Mexican–American War
+Before the Mexican–American War

 In the mid-16th century, after the discovery of silver, settlers from various countries and backgrounds began to arrive in the area.
 This period of sparse settlement included colonizers from different backgrounds.
 The area was part of New Spain.
-In the early 19th century, the United States bought the lands known as the Louisiana Purchase from France and began to expand steadily (militarily) westward in its pursuit of Manifest destiny.
+In the early 19th century, the U.S. bought the lands known as the Louisiana Purchase from France and began to expand steadily westward.

-After the 1803 Louisiana Purchase, the border between the United States and New Spain was not clearly defined.
-The border was established in the 1819 Adams–Onís Treaty between the United States and Spain, which specified a border in the vicinity of the western edge of the Mississippi River watershed.
+After the 1803 Louisiana Purchase, the border between the U.S. and New Spain was not clearly defined.
+The border was established in 1819 Adams–Onís Treaty between the U.S. and Spain, which specified the northern and eastern borders.
 Mexico gained its independence from Spain, and the border was reaffirmed in the 1828 Treaty of Limits.

 Mexico attempted to create a buffer zone at the border that would prevent possible invasion from the north.
-The Mexican government encouraged thousands of their own citizens to settle in the region that is now known as Texas and even offered inexpensive land to settlers from the United States in exchange for populating the area.
+The Mexican government encouraged thousands of its own citizens to settle in the region that is now known as Texas, and even offered inexpensive land to settlers from the U.S. in exchange for populating the area.
 The influx of people did not provide the defense that Mexico had hoped for and instead Texas declared its independence in 1836, which lasted until 1845 when the U.S. annexed it.